occlum/occlum/tools/docker/README.md

 for Occlum.
 An Occlum Docker image sets up the development environment for Occlum and also gets Occlum preinstalled.

-Currently, Three Linux OS distributions are supported: Ubuntu 16.04, Ubuntu 18.04 and CentOS 7.2.
+Currently, Two Linux OS distributions are supported: Ubuntu 18.04 and CentOS 7.5.

 ## How to Build